WEC-Sim/WEC-Sim/source/code_structure.rst

 The mooring class (``mooringClass``) allows for different fidelity simulation of mooring systems.
-See the `Mooring/MoorDyn <http://wec-sim.github.io/WEC-Sim/advanced_features.html#mooring-moordyn>`_ section for more detail on the mooring options.

 Available mooring properties, default values, and functions can be found by typing ``doc mooringClass`` in the MATLAB command window, or opening the `mooringClass.m` file in ``//WEC-Sim/source/objects`` directory by typing ``open mooringClass`` in MATLAB Command Window.

+Refer to the following section for more information about WEC-Sim `Mooring Features <http://wec-sim.github.io/WEC-Sim/advanced_features.html#mooring-moordyn>`_.

 Response Class